 About penile cancer

-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Penile cancer is a rare form of cancer that occurs mostly in uncircumcised men (men who have a foreskin, the piece of skin covering the head of their penis).
+Cancer begins when normal cells change and grow uncontrollably, forming a mass called a malignant tumor.
+Malignant means that the tumor is cancerous and can spread to other parts of the body.
+There are also benign tumors of the penis which are not cancers and do not spread.
+Penile cancer is a rare form of cancer that occurs mostly in uncircumcised men, meaning they still have the piece of skin called the foreskin covering the head of their penis.
 Circumcision is the removal of the foreskin and may reduce the risk of penile cancer.

 Types of penile cancer